scsoccer1617/PackScan/replit.md

 ## Overview

-This is a full-stack web application designed for sports card collectors to catalog, manage, and track their card collections.
-The system features automated card detection using Google Cloud Vision API with OCR capabilities, image upload functionality, and detailed card information management.
-Built with React frontend and Express.js backend using PostgreSQL for data persistence.
+This is a streamlined web application focused on sports card price lookup using eBay data.
+The system features automated card detection using Google Cloud Vision API with OCR capabilities and real-time eBay price analysis to help users find current market values for their cards.
+Built with React frontend and Express.js backend.

 ## System Architecture